 This course will provide both a conceptual and contextual foundation for linking dominant, alternate, and emerging worldviews, theories, and practices for engaging families.
 Through a variety of learning activities, students will develop and enhance their skills in working with families.
-Students will learn to reflect critically on their practice skills and the relevance to practice in local, rural, and Indigenous contexts.
-Students will be introduced to, and asked to apply, a family centered and inquiry-based approach to engaging families and their communities in response to diverse, complex needs and strengths.
+Students will learn to reflect critically on their practice skills and the relevance to practice in local, rural, Indigenous and diverse family contexts.
+Students will be introduced to, and asked to apply a family centered and inquiry-based approach to engaging families and their communities in response to diverse, complex needs and strengths.
 Relation to family groups, community alliances and associated family kinship relationships will be used as a framework to understand and respond to family engagement, assessment, interventions, and evaluation.
 Key themes will include the historical, intergenerational, and current realities which influence families, including developing a trauma-informed lens to working with families and their communities.
 There will be an emphasis on experiential exploration into family and social units using simulated role-play families.
 Further, students will have the opportunity to apply these concepts within their own lived experiences and are encouraged to discuss implications to their own social work practice framework through classroom group processes.

-This course will be offered in a synchronous, blended learning format involving coverage of theoretical content through textbook readings, discussions, and in-class experiential learning.
-Classes will be moved online for Jan.
-10, Jan.
-17, Jan.
-24. See course schedule and D2L for Zoom links.
+This course will be offered in a synchronous, blended learning format involving coverage of theoretical content through textbook readings, discussions, and in-class experiential practice based learning.